 The following is general information to be aware of when traveling in Vang Vieng.
 These are arranged in no particular order – they are just some insights Dave wants to pass on from his experience traveling in Vang Vieng.

 The Lao “Kip” is the unit of currency for Laos.
 The kip fluctuates tremendously from week to week.
-At press time the largest bill in circulation was a 10,000 kip note which as of mid December 2002 was valued at about 80 cents US.
+The largest bill in circulation was a 10,000 kip note which is valued at slightly more then 1 USD.
 As a souvenir to give to friends Dave went to a local bank and purchased several thick “bricks” of bills – each note was valued at 100 kip.
 He paid 10,000 kip for this brick – far less than what you would spend for actual “play money” in the United States.

-Laos recently received its first ATM – this is located in Vientiane, the capital city.
-Currently its only for local use (it is only tied in to local Lao banks) – its not yet available for tourists.
-Be sure to take enough cash with you before you enter the country of Laos.
-When you leave Laos, it can be difficult to exchange Lao kip for other currencies because the Lao kip isn’t that desirable.
+Laos installed its first ATM around 2002 – this was located in Vientiane, the capital city and initially was only for local use (tied in to local Lao banks).
+Today there are ATM’s all over Vientiane and elsewhere in Laos.
+Note that when you leave Laos, it can be difficult to exchange Lao kip for other currencies because the Lao kip isn’t that desirable.
 Sometimes along the border you can find independent money exchangers who will do this for you.
 It’s not impossible to do.

 The most common request from children in the small villages on the outskirts of Vang Vieng was for pens.
 I would recommend taking a healthy supply of writing instruments and giving these out in the small villages.Electricity is not always on 100% of the time in this town.
 When I was there it went out for the entire day and came back on around 10pm.
 From speaking to the locals, this is a common occurrence.